Sakti, Chhattisgarh: Demographics

-According to Census 2011,current area of Sakti District at the time of Census had population of 6,46,954.
+According to Census 2011, the current area of Sakti District at the time of Census had a population of 6,46,954.
 From which The Sakti Municipality Area had population of 21,955 of which 11,111 are males while 10,844 are females as per report released by Census India 2011, making the area largest city of the District.
 It has approximately 94% agricultural land which is highest in state.